NOC-OI/python-intro-schools/episodes/01-intro.md

 ## Variables

-Any Python interpreter can be used as a calculator:
+Python can be used as a calculator:
 ```python
 3 + 5 * 4
 ```